Froot (song): Music video

-Critical and commercial reception
+Critical reception

 The song received positive reviews from most reviewers.
 Hayden Manders from Refinery29 commented that the track combined the "tongue-in-cheek wordplay" from Diamandis' debut studio album The Family Jewels (2010) and the "decidedly danceable production" from her follow-up project Electra Heart (2012) in a fashion that would help her "break free of cult status".
 Lucas Villa of AXS also wrote that the song was a return to the "quirkier pop" of her debut album.
 He further described it as an "'80s video game-inspired electro-pop track" that was a "fruitful return" for Diamandis.
 David Deady of MusicScene.ie stated that Marina "never fails to paint a perfect picture for her audience" and this track will leave fans "salivating for more."
 Ryan Reed of Billboard, however, gave "Froot" only 2.5 out of 5 stars.
 He called the song a "pop banger", and praised its production for sounding "sonically fresh"; however, he panned the lyrics, calling them "stale."